Ilex vomitoria 'Nana'

 - Fruit Description:

-- If pollinated, the flowers on female shrubs will mature into persistent red globose berry drupes, although they are not as common or as striking as those of the species and are less than an inch wide.
+- If pollinated, the flowers on female shrubs will mature into persistent red globose berry drupes, although they are not as common or as striking as those of the species.
+Berries that usually persist to spring.

 -